friedbrice/haskell-nix-flakes-starter/doc/README.md

 Below is how I got it to work with VS Code.

 This repo includes `.vscode/settings-template.json`.
-Keep this file, but make a copy it to your own VS Code settings.
+Keep this file, and make a copy it your own `.vscode/settings.json`.
 You may then modify your `.vscode/settings.json` however you like.
 Finally enter the Nix development shell.